-QA Systems enables organisations to accelerate IEC 60880 compliance with automated static and dynamic testing tools:
+QA Systems enables organisations to accelerate IEC 60880 compliance with automated static analysis and software testing tools:

 QA Systems’ tools have been classified and certified by SGS-TÜV GmbH, an independent third party certification body for functional safety, accredited by Deutsche Akkreditierungsstelle GmbH (DAkkS).
-Each tool has been certified as usable in development of safety related software according to IEC 60880:2006.
+Cantata has been certified as usable in development of safety related software according to IEC 60880:2006.

-Tool certification kits for IEC 60880 are available to ease our customers’ path to certification.
-This contains everything needed to prove that our tools fulfill IEC 60880 recommendations as well as guidance to help you to achieve compliance.
+The tool certification kit for IEC 60880 is available to ease our customers’ path to certification.
+This contains everything needed to prove that Cantata fulfills IEC 60880 recommendations as well as guidance to help you to achieve compliance.

-Please contact us for more information about tool certification kits.
+Please contact us for more information about the tool certification kit.

-Cantata helps accelerate compliance with the standard’s dynamic testing requirements by automating:
+Cantata helps accelerate compliance with the standard’s software testing requirements by automating: